Insights/Technical

 Production Concerns

-• Context window management: with long-context models, more chunks isn't always better — relevance degrades
+• Context window management: with long-context models, more retrieved chunks isn't always better — relevance degrades as context grows, and precision beats recall in most production use cases

-• Citation tracking: every generated statement should be attributable to a specific source chunk
+• Citation tracking: every generated statement should be attributable to a specific source chunk, both for user trust and for audit trails in regulated industries

 Work With Us